How to Water Ivy Plants

 Ivy plants that have too much water around their root ball turn yellow with their leaves dropping off.

-Too much water around the ivy’s root ball can be due to watering too often, slow draining soils or pots without proper drainage.
+We must consider that too much water around the ivy’s root ball can be due to watering too often, slow-draining soils, or pots without proper drainage.

-Ivy requires well draining soil and the roots do not tolerate being in damp or boggy soil.
-Too much water in the soil excludes oxygen and prevents root respiration which interferes with the roots ability to uptake nutrients and water, causing the yellow leaves.
+Our Ivy plants require well-draining soil and the roots do not tolerate being in damp or boggy soil.
+Too much water in the soil excludes oxygen and prevents root respiration which interferes with the root’s ability to uptake nutrients and water, causing the yellow leaves.

-Soil that is satuatred also promotes the conditions for root rot which causes the ivy plant to die back.
+Saturated soil also promotes the conditions for root rot, which causes the ivy plant to die back.

-Ivy is a hardy plant but it is much easier for an ivy plant to recover form drought then it is to recover from a period of over watering so if in doubt, keep the soil, slightly on the dry side.
+Ivy is a hardy plant but from my experience, it is much easier for an ivy plant to recover from drought than it is to recover from a period of overwatering so if in doubt, keep the soil, slightly on the dry side.

 (To learn how to save yellow ivy plants, read my article, why is my ivy turning yellow?)

-Whilst the variability of climate, temperature, humidity and whether your ivy is indoors or outdoors can all affect how often your should water you ivy plant, the method for watering stays the same.
+Whilst the variability of climate, temperature, humidity, and whether your ivy is indoors or outdoors can all affect how often you should water your ivy plant, the method for watering stays the same.

-Watering the soil too lightly results in only the top inch or so of the soil being moist and the water does not reach the roots further down in the soil where it is needed, which can result in ivy leaves that turn brown, crispy and dry as a result of drought stress.
+Of course, if we water the soil too lightly, it results in only the top inch or so of the soil being moist and the water does not reach the roots further down in the soil where it is needed, which can result in ivy leaves that turn brown, crispy and dry as a result of drought stress.

-Watering ivy properly so that the plant is healthy is only possible if the ivy is planted in the appropriate, well draining potting soil to avoid root rot from too much moisture around the root ball or due to slow draining soils.
+I learned the hard way that watering ivy properly so that the plant is healthy is only possible if the ivy is planted in the appropriate, well-draining potting soil to avoid root rot from too much moisture around the root ball or due to slow-draining soils.

-For best results, plant ivy in 3 parts ordinary potting soil to once part perlite for added drainage and good soil structure.
+I’ve experimented with horticultural grit, perlite, orchid potting mix, and sand, and what I found was I had the best results with planting my ivy in 3 parts ordinary potting soil to one part perlite for added drainage and good soil structure.

 Ivy is hardy and adaptable so almost any good potting soil is appropriate for ivy but adding perlite ensures that the soil stays porous so that water can infiltrate properly and oxygen can reach the roots for root respiration.

-If the soil is too compacted rather then a light structure, then this can cause water to pool around the roots of your ivy and exclude oxygen which causes the leaves to turn yellow and the ivy can die back.
+If the soil is too compacted rather than a light structure, then this can cause water to pool around the roots of your ivy and exclude oxygen, which causes the leaves to turn yellow, and the ivy can die back.

-With right soil mix it is much easier to maintain the perfect moisture balance for ivy plants and prevent any affects of over watering to keep your plant healthy.
+However, I have learned from my mistakes and I’ve found that with the right soil mix, it is much easier to maintain the perfect moisture balance for ivy plants and prevent any effects of overwatering to keep your plant healthy.

 Water Ivy Plants in Pots With Good Drainage

-Ivy plants do not tolerate having their roots in saturated soil for a long period, so it is very important that your pot or container has a drainage hole in the base to allow excess water to drain away from the roots.
+As we discussed earlier, our ivy plants do not tolerate having their roots in saturated soil for a long period, so your pot or container must have a drainage hole in the base to allow excess water to drain away from the roots.

 Watering with a good soak so that excess water trickles from the base of the pot is also the best method for watering ivy plants to ensure the soil is evenly moist and that all the roots have access to the moisture they require.